Words Related to Campus Life

 1. Register early so that you aren't closed out of the classes you want.

-2. Why don't you plan to register tomorrow before you are closed out of the classes you need to graduate?
+2. Why don't you plan to register tomorrow before you are closed out of the

 3. Why didn't Sam register early to avoid being closed out of her classes?